snowplow/documentation/docs/understanding-your-pipeline/data-products/index.md

 * Provide implementation details to developers implementing tracking (see section on [Snowtype](/docs/collecting-data/code-generation) for further details)
 * Provide documentation around the semantics of the data that you are creating, to enable analysts, data scientists, analytics engineers with data discoverability

-**Subscribers;** these describe people who are interested in this Data product or who are actively using the data in other ways.
+**Subscribers;** allow colleagues to express an interest in understanding changes that are made to the data within a Data Product, usually because the data is being used in a downstream data model or data application.

 **Benefits:**